rehierl/node-tree-outliner/3-0-0-associations.md

 knowledge of any node within `s3` by the time `ni` is being exited.

 However, this kind of delayed knowledge must not be used to execute any operation that might have some side effect on any node within `s3`.
-These kind of operations have the potential to produce contradictions.
+That is, because these kind of operations have the potential to produce contradictions.

-**TODO** -
-associate nodes when entering

 ```
 <n1><n2><n3> ... </n3></n2></n1>